Find Grad Schools

 The states with the most job growth for Urban & Regional Planner are Utah, West Virginia, and Texas.
 Watch out if you plan on working in Alaska, Maryland, or New Jersey.
 These states have the worst job growth for this type of profession.

-Salary for an Urban & Regional Planner
+What is the Average Salary of an Urban & Regional Planner

 undefined